-Statement of Directors' responsibilities:
+Statement of Directors responsibilities:

-The applicable requirements require the directors to prepare the financial statements for each financial year which present fairly in all material respects, the financial position of the company and its financial performance for the year then ended.
+The applicable requirements require the Director to prepare the financial statements for each financial year, which presents fairly, in all material respects, the financial position of the Entity, and its financial performance for the year then ended.

-The audited financial statements for the year under review have been prepared in conformity and in compliance with the relevant statutory requirements and other governing laws.
-The Directors confirm that sufficient care has been taken for the maintenance of proper and adequate accounting records that disclose with reasonable accuracy at any time, the financial position of the company and enables them to ensure that the financial statements comply with the requirements of applicable statute.
-The directors also confirm that appropriate accounting policies have been selected and applied consistently in order that financial statements reflect fairly the form and substance of the transactions carried out during the year under review and reasonably present the Company's financial conditions and results of its operations.
+The audited financial statements for the period under review have been prepared in conformity and in compliance with the relevant statutory requirements and other governing laws.
+The Director confirms that sufficient care has been taken for the maintenance of proper and adequate accounting records that disclose with reasonable accuracy at any time, the financial position of the Entity and enables him to ensure that the financial statements comply with the requirements of applicable statute.
+He also confirms that appropriate accounting policies have been selected and applied consistently in order that the financial statements reflect fairly the form and substance of the transactions carried out during the year under review and reasonably present the Entity's financial conditions and results of its.
+These financial statements were approved by the shareholders and signed on behalf by the authorized representative of the company.